gradle/kotlin-dsl-samples/doc/getting-started/Kotlin-Versions.md

 Our approach is to only do backwards-breaking Kotlin upgrades on a major Gradle release.
 We will always clearly document which Kotlin version we ship and announce upgrade plans before a major release.

+> Until the Gradle Kotlin DSL v1.0 release our policy will be to ship with the latest stable Kotlin version available
+> at the time.

 Plugin authors who want to stay compatible with older Gradle versions need to limit their API usage to a subset that is compatible with these old versions.
 It’s not really different from any other new API in Gradle.
 E.g. if we introduce a new API for dependency resolution and a plugin wants to use that API, then they either need to drop support for older